cdhooper/amiga_devtest/README.md

     write  32 KB xfers          4031 KB/sec
 ```

-Sometimes there is type of memory which is at a specific range
+Sometimes there is a type of memory which is at a specific range
 of addresses, and you want to use an address in that range.
 With the -m option, you may both discover free memory and specify
 the exact address to use.
 Use the `-m -` argument to show memory